 Jon: I like electronic communication.
 I think people more and more prefer electronic messaging.
 I know I do, and I know that more and more people seem to share that sentiment than they have in previous years.

 Woj: Yeah.
-It’s interesting, though, because email advertising and message marketing is so saturated now… how is it even effective?
+It’s interesting, though, because email automation and message marketing is so saturated now… how is it even effective?
 It just makes me think of things like Instagram, where you’ve got the influencer and brands now, I guess they’re using influencers to promote their products.
 But there’s push back in the community between what’s a realistic shot and what’s a fabricated shot.
 Whereas in the early days, you could get away with showing consumers Kim Kardashian holding a handbag and the brand paid her.
 But now, people know when it’s a fake shot or they’re being sold to.
 It’s kind of like the link building emails.

 Jon: You can’t send link building emails anymore with you holding a handbag.
 It just doesn’t make any sense!